Pujo-Atlas-Kolkata/PujoAtlasKol-Web/README.md

 ![Hero Section](public/readmeImages/HeroSection.png)
 ![2024 Stats](public/readmeImages/2024Stats.png)

-Welcome to Pujo Atlas - your ultimate guide for Pandal Hopping during Durga Puja in Kolkata!
-This open-source project aims to provide a comprehensive and user-friendly webapp that lists all the Durga Pujas happening around Kolkata and offers a host of features to make your pandal hopping experience seamless and enjoyable.

 ## Community

 For help, discussion about best practices, or any other conversation that would benefit **PujoAtlasKol-Web**: [Join the Pujo Atlas Discord Server](https://discord.com/invite/xxSXWYf6d4)